marti-src/marti-profile/README.md

 - 🔭 Welcome to my GitHub profile!

-In the Organizations section (bottom left), you'll find a collection of my personal projects and the open source contributions I've made, sorted by distribution platform.
+In the Organizations section (left), you'll find a collection of my personal projects and the open source contributions I've made, sorted by distribution platform.
 Feel free to take a look around and check out my work!

 If you have any questions or feedback, please don't hesitate to reach out.
 I'm always happy to help and I appreciate any constructive criticism.